istio/istio.io/content/docs/concepts/network/index.md

 {{< /text >}}

-To configure the external HTTPS traffic to flow from the `ext-host` host, you must add the Istio gateway to a Istio virtual service as shown:
+To configure the external HTTPS traffic to flow from the `ext-host` host, you must add the gateway configuration object to an Istio virtual service as shown
+here:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3